owm111/hackneyed-x11-cursors/README.md

 * `windows-cursors` for Windows.

 `make all-dist` targets all of the above, including all single-sized themes in all available sizes.
-All of these targets will generate tarballs for distribution.
+All targets generate tarballs for distribution.

 The targets described below are meant for debugging.